Eviction prevention and homeless assistance programs Massachusetts.

-Massachusetts residents that are struggling with their rent and that are facing eviction can get help from Emergency Solutions Grant (ESG) or other government funded programs.
-There is also assistance available for any individual that is currently homeless, and that can include rehousing, shelter, or one time assistance for paying a security deposit.
-Find resources in Massachusetts by city and county below.
+Find how to stop an eviction in Massachusetts or to locate a place to live - known as rehousing.
+Low income families that are facing eviction can get help from Emergency Solutions Grant (ESG), non-profit or government funded programs.
+There is also assistance for the homeless, and that can include rehousing, shelter, or assistance for paying a security deposit.
+Find help for people getting eviction in MA as well as rehousing programs.

-Residents with an eviction notice, and that are imminent risk of homelessness, may be able to receive financial aid and stabilization services.
+Residents with an eviction notice, and that are in imminent risk of homelessness, may be able to receive emergency financial help and stabilization services to stop or delay an eviction.
 Resources are limited, and are generally offered on a first come and served basis to those that qualify.
+In general, tenants facing eviction in MA will be given priority for emergency help with their rent or other needs.

 Whether seeking one emergency rental assistance or help for paying other bills (such as utility or a deposit fee), all funding is limited and comes with conditions.
 Most of the financial aid or grants paid out is the result of an annual federal government grant process, and the money will run out each year.
 However, the various non-profit organizations and charities in Massachusetts will do their best to help as many people as possible.
 If they can't meet someone's needs, then referrals may be provided to other resources.
 Or even find other grants for solving housing hardships.

-There are several other social services available, as many other agencies also work to stop evictions and even home foreclosures for that matter.
+There are several other government social services available to stop an eviction.
+Non-profits and local government partner together on this.
+As many other agencies also work to stop evictions and even home foreclosures for that matter.
 Some other possibilities are below.

 - Free legal aid and representation from pro-bono law firms.
 Get information on the state of Massachusetts rules and regulations when it comes to evictions.